-Upon successful completion of this certificate, students will be able to:
+Upon completion of the program, students will be able to do the following:

 - Develop critical thinking and problem-solving skills for project planning and use of necessary collaborative skills. - Apply the principles of animated film, behavioral animation concepts, timing, movement analysis and dramatic interpretation. - Apply scripting techniques to automate and manipulate multimedia. - Communicate clearly and concisely, visually, verbally and in writing, using techniques appropriate for the intended audience.